-- 100 per cent antimicrobial prescribing reviewed within 72 hours
+- 100% of inpatient acute antibiotic prescribing reviewed within 72 hours

-- 100 per cent of medication administration by restrictive method with the risk of psychological harm will be subject to a multidisciplinary review within 48 hours
+- 100% of medication administered as injectable rapid tranquilisation with a risk of psychological harm will be subject to a multidisciplinary review within 48 hours.

 Mersey Care is committed to reducing the number of falls and has introduced new practices to ensure that.
 These include:

-- 20 per cent reduction in harm related to falls in inpatient areas, taking account of the previous 24-month rolling baseline - by September 2021
+- 20 per cent reduction in harm related to falls in inpatient areas, taking account of the previous 24 month rolling baseline

-- Develop a clear pathway for access to support services for those identified as at risk of falling in the community by September 2021 - supported by our integrated care teams
+- Develop a clear pathway for access to support services for those identified as at risk of falling in the community, supported by our integrated care teams.

 Find out more about our falls prevention work.